 Organic (not Certified), Low Spray, GMO-Free, Integrated Pest Management (IPM), Biodynamic, Wild Harvested, Humanely Raised, Permaculture, Regenerative

-Our Distribution Area: Up to 50 miles from downtown Burnsville, depending on order volume
+Our Distribution Area: Up to 50 miles from downtown Burnsville, depending on order volume.
+Delivery fees may apply depending on order volume and delivery day.

 Minimum Order for Delivery: $50 for produce, $100 for specialty products